How to set up an SMSF in six steps

 Take your super into your own hands with this six-step guide to setting up an SMSF.

-Do you want to take your super into your own hands with a self managed super fund (SMSF) but aren’t sure where to start?
-Don’t worry, setting up an SMSF isn’t as daunting as you might think.
+Setting up an SMSF isn’t necessarily as daunting as you might think, but there are few things you need to do.
 In this guide we’ll show you the six-step process to set up your own SMSF.

 Let's get started.